Eto'o: Messi, Puyol and Drogba lead tribute to retired Barcelona and Cameroon legend | Goal.com

 Eto'o: Messi, Puyol and Drogba lead tribute to retired Barcelona and Cameroon legend

-Former Barcelona captain Carles Puyol, present club captain Lionel Messi, former Chelsea forward Didier Drogba and a host of football stars have sent their best wishes to Samuel Eto'o after his retirement from football.
+Former Barcelona captain Carles Puyol, present club captain Lionel Messi, former Chelsea forward Didier Drogba and a host of football stars have sent their best wishes to Samuel Eto'o after his retirement.

 Eto'o took to social media on Friday to make a low-key announcement of his retirement from the playing scene following an illustrious 22-year career which started in 1997 at Real Madrid.